The Gaucho War: Summary

 1817: in Argentina's Salta Province, during the War of Independence, the irregular gaucho forces commanded by General Martín Miguel de Güemes carry out a series of guerrilla actions against the Spanish Royalist Army.
 The commander of a Spanish army contingent, Lieutenant Villarreal, is wounded, captured by the guerrillas, and put under the medical care of Asunción, the mistress of an estancia.
-Asunción finds out from Villarreal's idenfication papers that the Lieutenant, though serving in the Spanish army, was born in Lima (Peru).
+Asunción finds out from Villarreal's identification papers that the Lieutenant, though serving in the Spanish army, was born in Lima (Peru).
 She persuades him in understanding the importance and true justice of liberating America from Spain's colonial rule.

 The patriot forces receive help from the Sacristan of a chapel located next to the grounds of the royalist troops.
-The sacristan fakes loyalty to the Spanish king, but in the midsts of the battles he sends messages to the gaucho guerrillas hiding in the mountains by means of a messenger boy and by the ringing of a bell.
+The sacristan fakes loyalty to the Spanish king, but in the midst of the battles he sends messages to the gaucho guerrillas hiding in the mountains by means of a messenger boy and by the ringing of a bell.
 When the royalists discover this, they attack and burn the chapel and smash the sacristan's eyes.
 Blinded, the sacristan unwittingly guides the royalists to the patriot camp.
 The royalists then proceed to annihilate the gauchos.

 After the battle, the only four survivors are the dying sacristan, an old man, a young boy, and Lieutenant Villarreal, who has fallen in love with Asunción and converted to the patriot cause.
 Though the group seems doomed, they suddenly see Güemes' arriving troops, which will continue the battle against the invader troops.